HomeBlogDispersion and Relative Strength Backtests Need Proxy Discipline

 Beta-adjusted spread signals are only as clean as the beta estimate.
 If the estimate uses future returns, the signal has already seen part of the answer.
 A causal beta estimate should use only data available before the signal timestamp, and the lookback window should be logged as part of the experiment.

-Developers can add a simple diagnostic: compare raw spread, beta-adjusted spread, and rank-based relative strength.
-If all three point to similar events, the signal has stronger structural support.
-If only one transformation works, the next step is to understand why before promoting the branch.
+Compare raw spread, beta-adjusted spread, and rank-based relative strength before promotion.
+If only one transformation works, the next step is to understand why.

 Why Direction Matters